Stopping Semaglutide? Here’s How to Keep the Weight Off (in 6 Steps) - Winnett Specialist Group

 A 2024 study by researchers in Copenhagen*³ shows that exercise in conjunction with tapering helps prevent rebound weight gain.

-The study found that one year after stopping liraglutide (another GLP-1 weight-loss drug for weight loss), participants who did not exercise regained 6kg of their lost weight.
+The study found that one year after stopping liraglutide (another GLP-1 weight-loss drug), participants who did not exercise regained 6kg of their lost weight.

 Conversely, participants who had used liraglutide and maintained a regular exercise routine after discontinuing the drug regained only 2.5kg.